stackotter/delta-client/ROADMAP.md

 - [ ] maybe remove commands mode
 - [ ] improve error handling and displaying
 - [ ] use count up down latch thingo like minosoft for startup sequence
+- [ ] thread safety of world and chunks and stuff

 ## Demo 6 - Multi-accounting